(Photography by the talented, Tyann Marcink)

 If guests follow your Instagram account before their trip—and are active Instagram users themselves—then you are bound to get some free, fun advertising from them.
 After all, avid Instagram users know that location and travel posts get LOTS of engagement, as I mentioned above.

-Leave a few props or a reminder at your vacation rental to help inspire your guests to get social.
+Leave a few props or a reminder at your vacation rental or Airbnb to help inspire your guests to get social.
 One of my favorite #hashtags for my vacation rental is #kauailove, so I had these adorable signs (plus a few others) custom made on Etsy for my guests to use during their stay.

 Makes for a fun family photo, too!